 Our hurdle is to apply the Bible once understanding shines its light.

-Question: How do you apply those verses that no longer apply?
+Tell me what you think: How do you apply those verses that no longer apply?
 To leave a comment, just click here.